Best strategies for organizing a hoarders bedroom

 Decluttering Strategies

 Decluttering can be a daunting task, especially for hoarders who often struggle with letting go of items.
-However, starting the sorting process in less emotionally charged areas can help build momentum and confidence:
+Decluttering a hoarder bedroom is a complex job that may require additional help from family, friends, or professionals.
+However, starting the sorting process in less emotionally charged areas can help build momentum and confidence.

 Begin with areas that are less emotionally charged.